-When supply is unlimited, we have seen that constant pricing is as powerful as monotone pricing in the sense that both can achieve within a $O(\log n)$ factor of $\mathbf{OPT} - h$, but no better.
-In this section, we show that in the knapsack case, when supply is limited, no valid constant pricing scheme can achieve profit within a factor of o(S) of $\mathbf{OPT} - o(n)h$.
-However, we show that proportional pricing is as powerful as monotone pricing in the sense that both can achieve $O(\log S)$ competitiveness with $\mathbf{OPT} - h$, but no better.
-Our result is also optimal over the set of proportional pricing schemes, even those that are not truthful: Aggarwal and Hartline [1] give an example in which the optimal proportional pricing is an $\tilde{\Omega}(\log S)$ factor off from $\mathbf{OPT} - h$.
+When supply is unlimited, we have seen that constant pricing is as powerful as monotone pricing in the sense that both can achieve within a $O(\log n)$ factor of OPT - h, but no better.
+In this section, we show that in the knapsack case, when supply is limited, no valid constant pricing scheme can achieve within any finite factor of OPT - o(n)h.
+However, we show that proportional pricing is as powerful as monotone pricing in the sense that both can achieve $O(\log S)$ competitiveness with OPT - h, but no better.
+Our result is also optimal over the set of proportional pricing schemes, even those that are not truthful: Aggarwal and Hartline give an example in which the optimal proportional pricing is an $\tilde{\Omega}(\log S)$ factor off from OPT - h [4].7